Crafers

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 153 trips per day across all routes, equating to approximately 34 weekly trips per individual stop.
+Across all routes, an average of 153 trips per day is maintained, equating to roughly 34 weekly trips per stop.

 Frequently Asked Questions - Transport